VijayKandiah/LLVM_CAT/README.md

 cd performance; make
 ```

-## CAT-API library
+## CAT API library
 CAT API provides an abstraction to prevent LLVM from using any default optimizations on the source code intended to be optimized by CatPass.
-Source files for CAT-api (Cat.c & Cat.h) can be found at performance/misc/ and tests/misc/
+Source files for CAT API (CAT.c & CAT.h) can be found at performance/misc/ and tests/misc/

 ## Passes
+Here is a brief description of each version of CatPass found at passes/

 ### CatPass-0.cpp
 Prints function name and body for every bitcode function in a program.